-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-You pay a group selected copay for Medicare- covered ambulance services.
-This benefit is typically for a one-way trip.
+What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
+The plan copayment, or deductible only covers this screening if you have certain risk factors and if for members eligible for you get a referral for it from your physician, physician assistant, this preventive screening. nurse practitioner, or clinical nurse specialist.
+Ambulance services Covered ambulance services include fixed wing, rotary You pay a group selected copay for Medicarewing, and ground ambulance services, to the nearest covered ambulance appropriate facility that can provide care if they are furnished to a member whose medical condition is such that services. other means of transportation could endanger the person's This benefit is typically for health or if authorized by the plan. a one-way trip.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is